-- Must be registered voters in the county; poll watchers cannot be candidates or law enforcement officers. - Each political party and each candidate may have one poll watcher per precinct or early voting site at any given time, and all must follow Florida Statutes and Supervisor of Elections procedures. - Applications must be in Supervisor of Elections office by noon of the second Tuesday preceding the start of early voting or the election.
+- Must be registered voters in the county; poll watchers cannot be candidates or law enforcement officers. - Each political party and each candidate may have one poll watcher per precinct or early voting site at any given time, and all must follow Florida Statutes and Supervisor of Elections procedures. - Applications must be in Supervisor of Elections Office by noon two weeks prior to the start of early voting or the election.